A Lesson From House of Fraser: Acquiring and Onboarding Brands and the Role of Data Integration

 So the value in House of Fraser isn’t necessarily the brand itself, but the data — and the potential to integrate consumer data widely and more effectively to foster a deeper understanding of how they shop.
 And it’s this angle that’s intriguing to others looking to acquire brands to foster growth: data integration needs to be a vested consideration in advance of onboarding a new acquisition.

-Sports Direct’s purchase of House of Fraser was faced with more complex (and very public) issues than most acquisitions, but the end result is always the same: you need a actionable strategy in place on how to fully incorporate the acquisition into your fold.
+Sports Direct’s purchase of House of Fraser was faced with more complex (and very public) issues than most acquisitions, but the end result is always the same: you need an actionable strategy in place on how to fully incorporate the acquisition into your fold.
 Lawsuits and creditors aside in House of Fraser’s story, Sports Direct and owner Mike Ashley are still faced with both literally and figuratively integrating the purchased brand with the parent brand.

 Data Integration Considerations for Acquiring a Brand

 Acquiring a brand is a complex process.
-No where as simple as sign here, congratulations!, you’re the proud owner of Brand X, onboarding an acquisition is a complex process from all angles.
+Nowhere as simple as the sign here, congratulations!, you’re the proud owner of Brand X, onboarding an acquisition is a complex process from all angles.
 Perhaps one of the more important elements for a smooth and hopefully gap-less process is the plan for how to incorporate the new brand into your existing systems.
 And this has a lot to do with how you structure your back-end technology stack way before you ever get to actually purchasing a brand.

 We at VL OMNI have seen first-hand what happens when you’re not as adequately prepared as you could be before the moment of merging.